hmcts/juror-bureau/README.md

 yarn start
 ```

-After running all the above, you should see the application running (or some errors for missing keys).
-If you get the errors, contact DevOps or other Senior Devs to help you with those keys.
+After running all the above, you should see the application running.
+If you get any errors about the environemnt files missing, read below.

+#### Configurations

+We prove a `/config` in the root of the project that contains a template file.
+For local development, copy the file and rename it `development.json`.
+If you need help finding any of the development keys, get in touch with DevOps.

 ### Redis